World markets on oil watch as Middle East tensions flare

 Stocks of oil consumers have been the worst hit, airlines stand out.

-(Reporting by Nell Mackenzie, Alun John, Linda Pasquini, David Milliken, Dhara Ranasinghe, Marc Jones and Stefano Rebaudo, Editing by David Evans)
+(Reporting by Nell Mackenzie, Alun John, Linda Pasquini, David Milliken, Dhara Ranasinghe, Marc Jones, Stefano Rebaudo and Amanda Cooper; Editing by David Evans and Marguerita Choy)